James H. Schmitz: Legacy

 Gardner Dozois has said, in prefacing the Schmitz tale "The Second Night of Summer", in which humans on the planet Noorhut face an attack from aliens and are, unbeknownst to themselves, saved by the actions of a single woman with psi powers, Granny Wannattel, with the sole help of a friendly alien she calls her pony:

 With his popular equality-between-the-sexes fiction, Schmitz eased the way for later writers such as Joanna Russ, James Tiptree, Jr., Kit Reed, Connie Willis, Sheri S. Tepper, and other science fiction authors who used female protagonists and feminine point-of-view more than half the time.
 Of "The Second Night of Summer", Dozois went on to write, "the hero of the piece is not only a woman, but an old woman ... a choice that most adventure writers wouldn't even make now, in 1998, let alone in 1950, which is when Schmitz made it!"

 Mercedes Lackey places her first meeting with science fiction at age 10 or 11, when she happened to pick up her father's copy of James H. Schmitz's Agent of Vega.

+Personal life

+During World War II, Schmitz served as an aerial photographer in the Pacific for the United States Army Air Forces.
+After the war, he took residence in California where he and his brother-in-law managed a business which manufactured trailers until they ended the business in 1949.
+Schmitz died of congestive lung failure in 1981 after a five-week stay in hospital in Los Angeles.
+He was survived by his wife, Betty Mae Chapman Schmitz.